Codeomicronzeta/Expense-tracker/README.md

 # Expense-tracker
-A simple app which stores the expense of an user and displays the data on a dashboard.
+A simple app which stores the daily expense of an user and displays the data on a dashboard.

 # Description
 The app is built with the help of Flask and Plotly Dash library.<br>